 You can change the properties of one object or group of objects very easily.
 You can select a part of piping and copy & paste, mirror, rotate, split it.
 Insert node on the pipe or bend, Move along the pipe or bend node, delete node(just select node, and click DEL button).

-You can easily change the properties of the multiple objects (bends, tees, pipes, etc.) using properties float window.
+You can easily change the properties of multiple objects (bends, tees, pipes, etc.) using the properties float window.
 START-PROF has all the needed functions to work with independent piping segments.

-START-PROF has a smart errors and warnings window that all engineering warnings: Pressure failure, buckling failure, support lift off, Spring hanger variable range >25%, spring hanger load greater than allowable in all operating modes, sustained or fatigue stress failure etc. Not just only stress failure.
+START-PROF has a smart errors and warnings window that all engineering warnings: Pressure failure, buckling failure, support lift off, Spring hanger variable range >25%, spring hanger load greater than allowable in all operating modes, sustained or fatigue stress failure, etc. Not just only stress failure.

-Graphic deformation shows hot/cold and install position, deformation position is simple and easy understand by end users.
+Graphic deformation shows hot/cold and install position, deformation position is simple and easy to understand by end users.

 In the project tree, you can see the temperatures, pressures, etc, color diagram, select the needed group of an object and change its properties, delete, copy, etc. Also in START-PROF, you can see all other object properties like bends, tees, reducers, etc.